Simatwa/gpt-cli/README.md

   -rc value, --reply-count value
                         Number of responses to be received -g 1,4, --gpt 1,4     ChatGPT version to be used
-  -sp [Text ...], --system-prompt [Text ...]
+  -sp [text ...], --system-prompt [text ...]
-                        Text to fine-tune GPT at the start -o OUTPUT, --output OUTPUT
+                        Text to train ChatGPT at the start -fp path, --file-path path
+                        Path to .csv file containing role and prompt - [act,prompt]
+  -o OUTPUT, --output OUTPUT
                         Filepath for saving the chats - default [/home/smartwa/git/gpt-cli/.chatgpt-history.txt]